Maspalomas Beach and Dunes - The Desert in Gran Canaria

 That's me on the breathtaking dunes.

 Yes, these dunes are magical, changing with the sunlight throughout the day and seasons.
-Although it was half an hour drive for us we visited them multiple times during the day and especially in the late afternoon, waiting for the golden hour and the sunset.
-Some beaches are utterly overrun, but Maspalomas is quite a walk and crowds are spread.
+Although it was half an hour's drive for us, we visited them multiple times during the day, especially in the late afternoon, waiting for the golden hour and the sunset.
+Some beaches are overrun, but Maspalomas is quite a walk, and crowds are spread.
 Maspalomas is one of the most fascinating places in Gran Canaria.

-These are my recommended tours via GetYourGuide with 24 hours advance cancellation policy.
+These are my recommended tours via GetYourGuide, with an excellent cancellation policy.
 Thx for booking via my website!
-With your support, I am able to provide all information first-hand.
+With your support, I am able to provide all the information first-hand.
 Tour prices are at no extra cost!

 Weather Maspalomas